hbctraining/scRNA-seq_online/lessons/04_SC_quality_control.md

 ### Complexity

-We can see the samples where we sequenced each cell less have a higher overall complexity, that is because we have not started saturating the sequencing for any given gene for these samples.
-Outlier cells in these samples might be cells that have a less complex RNA species than other cells.
-Sometimes we **can detect contamination with low complexity cell types** like red blood cells via this metric.
-Generally, we expect the novelty score to be above 0.80.
+We can evaluate each cell in terms of how complex the RNA species are by using a measure called the novelty score.
+The novelty score is computed by taking the ratio of nGenes over nUMI.
+If there are many captured transcripts (high nUMI) and a low number of genes detected in a cell, this likely means that you only captured a low number of genes and simply sequenced transcripts from those lower number of genes over and over again.
+These low complexity (low novelty) cells could represent a specific cell type (i.e. red blood cells which lack a typical transcriptome), or could be due to some other strange artifact or contamination.
+Generally, we expect the novelty score to be above 0.80 for good quality cells.

 ```r
 # Visualize the overall complexity of the gene expression by visualizing the genes detected per UMI